iamfatihay/Portfolio/README.md

 To run the application on your local machine, follow these steps;

-1. Clone the project to your computer:
+1. Clone the project to your computer;

    ```
    git clone https://github.com/iamfatihay/Portfolio.git